mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 ## Gotcha 3: you need a backend!

-OAuth authentication cannot be implemented in a frontend-only app, such as an SPA deployed to GitHub Pages and not having any backend.
+OAuth authentication cannot be implemented in a frontend-only app, such as an SPA deployed to GitHub Pages.

 This is because the app needs to pass a secret token (essentially, a password) to the OAuth provider, so that the provider recognizes the app.
 If you added